uy-johnryan/Uy_StudentProfile/README.md

-# Student Profile Application

 ## 1. Project Description
-- My profile application is simple and uses a flexbox layout to have responsive design on multiple devices.
+- The Student Profile application is a multi-page portfolio website packaged with Apache Cordova.
+The application presents a personal overview, skills, academic background, projects showcase, and contact information.

-## 2. Application Structure
+## 2. Application Pages

-### Header
-- This is where I put my navigation menu.
-It is text on padding with a color purple hue.

-### Navigation Menu
+### index.htmml
-- My navigation menu is on the header of the site, meaning it stays on top for easy navigation.
-It has labeled buttons that when clicked redirects to a section of the same page.
+- Serves as the landing homepage featuring a primary hero title, quote, introductory profile image, and personal summary.

-### About Section
+### about.html
-- It is information about myself.
-What course I take, my age, my interests and my goals or aspirations.
-This is written in 2 paragraphs.
-I also have a picture of myself and my contact details here.
+- Academic background, web development goals, hobbies, and background aspirations..

-### Skills Section
+### skills.html
 - It talks about what I learned (and still learning) and the things I'm capable of doing.
-It has a generic desktop image on the side or below depending on what device you are using.
+It has a generic desktop image on the side or below depending on what device you are using

+### education.html
+- academic standing

+### projects.html
+- Features project cards specifying project titles, descriptions, developer roles, and live links.

-### Footer
+### contact.html
-- This is where a copyright notice is put, my name and my current year.
-The text is put on a color purple footer and aligned on the center with padding for spacing.
+- Direct communication channels including GitHub profile link, facebook, and email address.

+## 3. Navigation
+- Navigation is implemented through a fixed header element (<header class="site-header">) containing a navigation menu (<nav class="site-nav">) present across every HTML page.

-## 3. Responsive Design
+## 4. Responsive Design
-- I made it thinking of what a user will want to see when they see a student profile and by that, I made it simple with clear typography and I made sure the design was consistent using color hues white, black text, and purple.
+- Desktop: Displays content within a constrained max-width container (1000px).
+Side-by-side structures, such as two-column layouts for the skills section
+- Tablet: Adapts grid layouts dynamically using media queries (@media (min-width: 600px)) to preserve visual spacing and image aspect ratios.
+- Mobile: Custom body top and bottom padding (padding-top: 110px) prevents fixed headers and footers from blocking page content.

-## 4. UI/UX Principles Applied
+## 5. UI/UX Principles Applied
-- I used clear text so it's easy to read, consistent design through the use of similar colors.
-Usable controls such as the navigation bar for each section of the page.
-I also used a flexbox layout to have it be responsive for multiple devices.
-It's mobile friendly as text is clear and can fit well to mobile.

-## 5. Navigation
-- When you click on the navigation bar it redirects you to the selected section of the same page.
+- Visual Hierarchy: Distinct card wrappers, bold headers, and accent colors.
+- Consistency: Consistent color schema through all pages and typography
+- Feedback & Accessibility: Navigation buttons feature interactivity

 ## 6. How to Run
 Provide the necessary steps for building and running your Cordova application: